BODY IQ 2021 celebrates Bodies of Cultures, Communities & Places

-Somatische Akademie Berlin, Labor Gras (with access for people with disabilities or mobility impairments), the Ölbergkirche Kreuzberg with conference & workshop rooms, and the ‘Hochschule für Technik und Wissenschaft’ –HTW– (with access for people with disabilities or mobility impairments).
+Somatische Akademie Berlin, Zentrum for Yoga & Stimme, Labor Gras (with access for people with disabilities or mobility impairments), the Ölbergkirche Kreuzberg (with conference & workshop rooms), and the Aquarium (with access for people with disabilities or mobility impairments).

 * The title of BODY IQ Festival 2021 has been inspired by the term Bodies of cultures, coined by Resmaa Menekem, Healer, Trauma Specialist and Author of the book 'My Grandmother's Hands’ (2017).
 His ground breaking work raises our awareness of the somatic sources of racial trauma.
 It suggests that the power for change is to be found in our bodies, and how our brains have been wired through centuries.
 It refers to white-body supremacy which through colonialist European oppression still impacts our daily life today, and how black, brown, POC bodies are being perceived.
 Menekem also coined the inspiring term Somatic Abolitionism as an emergent 'living, embodied anti-racist practice and cultural building —a way of being in the world’.